 Promoting collaboration and understanding

 The Down’s Syndrome Association’s (DSA) first ever Research Symposium took place on 2-3 May 2012.
-The Symposium was a great success and we hope to see it repeated in the future.
+The Symposium was a great success.
 Delegates were able to learn about the range of research taking place currently and found opportunities for future collaboration.

 Dr Janet Carr Until her retirement Dr Carr was regional tutor in the Psychology of Learning Disability at St George Hospital London.
 She will speak about her longitudinal study of a cohort of children with Down’s syndrome and their families.

 Dr Jeremy Parr is a Clinical Senior Lecturer in Paediatric Neurodisability at the University of Newcastle.
 He is involved in a study, looking at behavioural differences between Down’s syndrome and Down’s syndrome and Autistic Spectrum Condition.